imaun/ramzgram/README.md

-# ramzgram
+# Ramzgram

-A telegram not that generates random password for you
+A telegram bot that generates random password for you